tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   ![Plot of Cumulative Returns](Images/cumulative-return-plot.png)

 ### 17. Students Do: Returns Over Date Ranges (20 mins)

+ROI is a financial concept that some students will have just learned about.
+Students who have been newly introduced to daily and cumulative returns may be confused, lost, and hesitant to vocalize their uncertainty.
+Address this by encouraging students to work in groups so that they can make sense of the content together.
+Also identify finance savvy students who can help provide clarity and assistance to students who find the financial concepts challenging; ask these students to walk around and aid students with their inquiries.

+TAs should be circulating to provide assistance to any students/groups who need help.
+You as the instructor should also make yourself available to help answer financial and technical questions.

 In this activity, Harold's manager wants Harold to analyze the last 10 years of historical price data for AMD and plot the daily returns over the last 1, 3, 5, and 10 year time periods.
 In addition, Harold's manager wants to see the differences in average daily returns for each time period to perhaps understand whether a short or long term perspective should be used in prospecting AMD as a potential candidate.